avaneev/biteopt/README.md

 Use the test.cpp program to see the basic usage example.

 test2.cpp is a more complex test which performs optimization of several functions and calculates the average convergence time.
-Can be used with both CBEOOptimizer and CBEOHive classes.
+Can be used with CBEOOptimizer, CBEOOptimizer2 and CBEOHive classes.

 ## Users ##
 This library is used by: